 - Half our accounts are on hold; what should we do?
 I’m sorry; that’s really bad.
 Prepare for a significant layoff to avoid burning through your cash reserves.

 - When is it time to consider layoffs?
 Sooner than you expect, because later means burning cash.
-See my article on strategic cost-cutting tiers.
+See my article on strategic cost-cutting tiers, and my free agency layoff guide.

-- We’re laying-off half our staff; should we tell our clients?
+- We’re laying-off a significant portion of our staff; should we tell our clients?
 Yes, because they’ll surely notice anyway.
 Focus your client-facing communication on each client’s WIIFM (“What’s in it for me?”).
 That is, they want to know how the change will impact them—both short-term and long-term.

 - Can we cut everyone’s pay instead of doing a layoff?
 Yes, in theory—but this extends the pain to hurt 100% of your employees.
 If you do a layoff, you limit [most] of the pain to the 10-50% you lay off.
 Neither is ideal, but you’ll need to decide which is right for you.
 Keep in mind that an early pay cut doesn’t guarantee avoiding a layoff.